neoforged/Documentation/versioned_docs/version-1.21.1/resources/server/enchantments/index.md

 A new enchantment can be added by creating a JSON file in your namespace's `enchantment` datapack subfolder.
 For example, to create an enchantment called `examplemod:example_enchant`, one would create a file `data/examplemod/enchantment/example_enchantment.json`.

+To allow this enchantment to appear in an enchanting table, you must add it to the `minecraft:enchantment/in_enchanting_table` tag (a wrapper for the `minecraft:enchantment/non_treasure` tag).

 ## Enchantment JSON Format

 ```json5